Background Reading: Founder Burnout and Long-Distance Thinking

 Despite my many faults – my wife of 10 years is always happy to provide a list – one thing I know I’m good at is being observant.
 I watch people very closely, and pick up on patterns and subtleties that others miss.
 As the old saying goes: the wise learn from the mistakes of others, the smart learn from their own mistakes, and fools never learn.

 Another thing I’m particularly fond of is what I call asking the “meta question,” meaning trying to separate symptoms from the disease, and talk about the root cause of something.
 Because far too often people get caught up with trying to band-aid the symptoms of something, without digging deeper and probing into fundamentals.
-I didn’t switch majors in college from business honors to philosophy for nothing.

 What’s absolutely crystal clear is that suicide and depression are way up in America.
 It is clearly a paradox, given that on many objective metrics, life has never been better: life expectancy, technological advancement, overall wealth, homicide/major crime rates, gender equality, etc.